stellio-hub/stellio-docs/docs/admin/upgrading_to_1.9.0.md

     ```
     The body contains id, type and name of the group.

-    2) If user is not admin, all groups are returned:
+    2) If user is admin, all groups are returned:

     ```
     {